ArnaudBrousseau/the-well-grounded-rubyist/README.md

 ```
 I don't really see a reason to do this, ever.
 But it's kinda quirky and cute.

+## Sorting
-Sorting: in order for a collection to become sortable (`.sort`), the class of
+In order for a collection to become sortable (`.sort`), the class of its items
-its items has to implement the "spaceship" operator, to define ordering.
-Sort order is also overridable on the fly, with a block:
+has to implement the "spaceship" operator, to define ordering.
+Sort order is
+also overridable on the fly, with a block:
 ```
 >> [67, 48, 4, 38].sort
 => [4, 38, 48, 67]